willcd/dsc-instance-variables-lab/README.md

 # add the passengers attribute and assign it to the list_of_passengers
 ```

 Alright, great!
 Now you have some attributes on the driver that you can work with.
-Create an instance method in the Driver class called `passenger_names` which returns a list of all the passengers' names/
+Create an instance method in the NewDriver class called `passenger_names` which returns a list of all the passengers' names/
 Your output should look like `['alex', 'michelle', 'jake', 'ashleigh']`.